 SARDFA is managed by a Board of Directors which is elected by the divers, with one director appointed by the Southeast Conference.

-SARDFA also has five committees which advise the Board of Direct
+SARDFA also has five committees which advise the Board of Directors on specific issues.

 SARDFA employs an executive director to carry out the directives of the Board.